 Staff used data from Pierce Transit's 2017 Customer Satisfaction Survey to assist with the fare equity analysis.
+(Add a note for why we haven't conducted a survey since 2017?)
 This survey of 615 Pierce Transit Riders provides local system-wide representation proportionate to weekday ridership by route and time of day on Pierce Transit's local fixed routes.
 A two-phase approach was used for data collection.
 A database of potential respondents was developed through several different outreach methods and were asked to provide contact information - email and/or phone number.
 Those who provided an email address were initially contacted by email and asked to complete the survey online.
 To encourage online completes, a \$5 incentive (in the form of a coffee card) was offered.
 If they did not respond to the email invitation and they also provided a phone number, they were contacted by phone.
 Customers who only provided a phone number were contacted by phone to complete the survey.
 Surveys were completed with 615 respondents - 339 online and 276 by telephone.
 Of those 615 respondents, 506 were riders who paid adult fares.
-The new monthly PT-specific pass is an adult fare so this group is the primary subject of the analysis in Tables 4-3 and 4-4 below.
+The new monthly PT-specific pass is an youth fare so this group is the primary subject of the analysis in Tables 4-3 and 4-4 below.